MagicIdentity/Developers/docs/tutorials/local_development/running_the_app.md

 # Step 1
 Use your console and make sure you are in your app directory `myapp`.

-This is important because we reference the current directory using `$PWD` in step 2.
+This is important because we rely on the current directory in the next step.

 # Step 2
 Start the development web daemon using `docker`: